Can you get pregnant during perimenopause?

 In addition to estrogen, the levels of other key hormones also vary:

-2. Testosterone is a male hormone.
-It also regulates some important processes in your reproductive and sexual health.
-Namely, it serves the maintenance and repair of reproductive tissues.
+2. Testosterone is a male hormone that serves the maintenance and repair of reproductive tissues.
 It plays a major role in estrogen production and contributes to libido.
 The levels of this hormone decrease by about 50% during a woman’s reproductive life but during the menopausal transition period, its production tends to increase.

 Uneven changes in these hormones during perimenopause lead to a loss of overall hormonal balance.
 As a result, menstrual cycles may also change unpredictably in this period.
 They may shorten or lengthen and there might be cycles without ovulation, which can directly affect the chances of conceiving.
 Still, this doesn’t mean that it is not possible to get pregnant during this period at all.